Only two new moon days for DMK rule to end in TN, says Palaniswami | Politics

 Only two new moon days for DMK rule to end in TN, says Palaniswami

-AIADMK general secretary Edappadi K Palaniswami on Friday said there were only two new moon Amavasya days left for the DMK regime to end in Tamil Nadu, and his party would form the next government with majority.
+AIADMK general secretary Edappadi K Palaniswami has said there were only two new moon Amavasya days left for the DMK regime to end in Tamil Nadu, and his party would form the next government with a majority.
 There are only two more Amavasya days left for the DMK regime to end.

 - Country: